jasny/improved-php-string/README.md

 To perform string operations dealing with a specific locale, use the [`Collator` class](http://php.net/manual/en/class.collator.php) from the intl PHP extension instead.

-For multibyte safe operators, the [mbstring](https://php.net/mbstring) extension must be installed.
+All functions are multibyte (UTF-8) safe by default.
+To increase performance the `STRING_RAW` flag may be passed, which only considers single byte strings.
+Other character sets should not be used.

 _Note: No effort has been made to match the original native PHP function names._